 - Active refers to a Receiver connection that is online and in use. - Standby refers to a Receiver connection that is online. - Offline refers to a Receiver connection that is offline. - All Devices Use this drop-down menu to filter Receivers by location.

-Use Locations to limit the Receivers seen on the page. - + Click to add a new Location. - Select a Receiver and click the Move to icon to add devices to a Location. - X Select a Location from the drop-down menu and click this icon to delete it. - Select a Location and click this icon to change the name.
+Use Locations to limit the Receivers seen on the page.

+- Select a Receiver and click the Move to icon to add devices to a Location. - Select a Location from the drop-down menu and click this icon to delete it.

-- The Click to delete selected Receivers. - Click an option to have selected Receivers: - Copy & Paste: Copy settings from one Receiver and paste them to another (see Copy & Paste, page 204). - Beeper: Sound a Beep. - Reboot: Shut down and restart. - Reset to Factory: Reset all setting to the factory default. - Click to Create Receiver Group or Video Wall (page 205 & 206). - Click to set Receiver permissions (page 209). - Q Click to search for Receivers. - O Click to filter Receivers shown on the page. - E Click to switch between Grid View and List View.
+- Select a Location and click this icon to change the name. - Click to delete selected Receivers. - Click an option to have selected Receivers: - Copy & Paste: Copy settings from one Receiver and paste them to another (see Copy & Paste, page 226). - Beeper: Sound a Beep. - Reboot: Shut down and restart. - Reset to Factory: Reset all setting to the factory default.